Rider's Guide Text Page - Access Services : ASI

 Northern San Diego County

-2. If the individual presents documentation of ADA paratransit eligibility from his or her home jurisdiction.
+If the individual presents documentation of ADA paratransit eligibility from outside Los Angeles County.

-Travel Training: Access can give you a free training session in preparation for taking these regular routes.
+Travel Training: Access can give you a free training session in preparation for taking fixed-route public transit such as Metro Bus and Rail.
 Call Access Customer Service for more information.

 Using Free Fare on Metrolink